bcpxqz/node-hbase-docs/src/md/api/scanner.md

 your filter object.
 All filters are supported.

-Many examples are available in the tests but here's one wich returns all rows starting by "my_key_" and whose value is "here you are".
+Many examples are available in the tests but here's one which returns all rows starting by "my_key_" and whose value is "here you are".

 ```javascript